altwalker/model-editor/README.md

 ## License

-Model-Editor is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).